Manganese: Chemical compounds

 Manganese(II) chloride crystals – the pale pink color of Mn(II) salts is due to a spin-forbidden 3d transition.

-Common oxidation states of manganese are +2, +3, +4, +6, and +7, although all oxidation states from −3 to +7 have been observed.
-Manganese in oxidation state +7 is represented by salts of the intensely purple permanganate anion MnO4-.
+Common oxidation states of manganese are +2, +4, and +7, although all oxidation states from −3 to +7 have been observed.
+Manganese in oxidation state +7 is represented by salts of the intensely purple permanganate anion MnO_{4}-.
 Potassium permanganate is a commonly used laboratory reagent because of its oxidizing properties; it is used as a topical medicine (for example, in the treatment of fish diseases).
 Solutions of potassium permanganate were among the first stains and fixatives to be used in the preparation of biological cells and tissues for electron microscopy.

-Aside from various permanganate salts, Mn(VII) is represented by the unstable, volatile derivative Mn_{2}O_{7}.
-Oxyhalides (MnO_{3}F and MnO_{3}Cl) are powerful oxidizing agents.
-The most prominent example of Mn in the +6 oxidation state is the green anion manganate, [MnO_{4}]^{2−}.
+Aside from various permanganate salts, Mn(VII) is represented by the unstable, volatile derivative Mn2O7.
+Oxyhalides (MnO3F and MnO3Cl) are powerful oxidizing agents.
+The most prominent example of Mn in the +6 oxidation state is the green anion manganate, MnO_{4}(2−).
 Manganate salts are intermediates in the extraction of manganese from its ores.
-Compounds with oxidation states +5 are somewhat elusive, and often found associated to an oxide (O^{2−}) or nitride (N^{3−}) ligand.
-One example is the blue anion hypomanganate [MnO_{4}]^{3−}.
+Compounds with oxidation states +5 are somewhat elusive, and often found associated to an oxide (O(2−)) or nitride (N(3−)) ligand.
+One example is the blue anion hypomanganate MnO_{4}(3−).

 Mn(IV) is somewhat enigmatic because it is common in nature but far rarer in synthetic chemistry.
-The most common Mn ore, pyrolusite, is MnO_{2}.
+The most common Mn ore, pyrolusite, is MnO2.
 It is the dark brown pigment of many cave drawings and is also a common ingredient in dry cell batteries.
-Complexes of Mn(IV), such as in K_{2}[MnF_{6}], are known but are rarer than those of manganese in the lower oxidation states.
+Complexes of Mn(IV), such as in link=manganese(IV) fluoride#Fluoromanganate(IV) complexes|K2MnF6, are known but are rarer than those of manganese in the lower oxidation states.
 Mn(IV)-OH complexes are an intermediate in some enzymes, including the oxygen-evolving center (OEC) in plants.

-Simple derivatives of Mn^{3+} are rarely encountered but can be stabilized by suitably alkaline ligands.
+Simple derivatives of Mn(3+) are rarely encountered but can be stabilized by suitably alkaline ligands.
 Manganese(III) acetate is an oxidant useful in organic synthesis.
 Solid compounds of manganese(III) are characterized by a strong purple-red color and a preference for distorted octahedral coordination resulting from the Jahn-Teller effect.